hyperandroid/Automata/readme.md

 ```

 msgId's values must be the value defined in the **event** attribute present in the Transition
  FDA definition block.
+So, for a given `State`, a call to `session.dispatchMessage` will match an exit transition with
+ the passed-in message.

+* If found, it  will start the process of State transition.
+* If not found, the message will be discarded by notifying an Error of `unknown exit transition for State 's'`

 A session accepts messages until it has reached a final State.
 From then and beyond, the session will
-toss exceptions if it has a message sent for consumption.

-### Session execution

-Until Automata V2, all session messages where synchronously consumed.
-From V2, all messages are **asynchronously** consumed, which renders Automata V2 incompatible with Automata V1.X.
-The synchronous consumption led to some unexpected problems like deep execution stack traces that could led to stackoverflow
-errors.
-In order to avoid execution callback errors, Automata V2 creates internal message queues.
-They work as follows:

-* for each user called `session.consume(callback)` method, a new message queue will be created.
-This queue will not be
- executed until all the previous message queues (user issued session.consume calls) end processing their messages.
-* for each framework called `session.consume(callback)` method, a new message will be added to the current message queue.
-Framework consume calls happen in the controller object, when the FDA callbacks get executed.

-When a message queue gets empty, the callback gets called.
+toss Errors any message is dispatched or posted to it.

+### Dispatch vs Post message.

+A session exposes two well defined method to interact with it.

+`session.postMessage`, is expected to by the internal submission point of messages for a given Session.
+Controller methods
+ that wanted to trigger a State change request must call this method.

+`session.dispatchMessage`, is expected to be the external submission point of messages for a given Session.
+Each call to
+`dispatchMessage` will create an internal messages queue.
+This queue will be fed with all the internal State change
+requests, which means `postMessage` will add messages to the currently executing Session's messages queue.

+The signature for `postMessage` is:

+`postMessage( m : Message )`

+while the signature for `dispatchMessage` is:

+`dispatchMessage<U extends Message>( m : U ) : SessionConsumeMessagePromise<T>` or in javascript> `dispatchMessage( message ) : SessionConsumeMessagePromise`
+The promise-like object returned by dispatchMessage will be invoked when the associated messages queue gets empty.
+This brings a level of execution isolation where once a message has been dispatched, all activity derived from it will
+be treated as an asynchronous atomic operation.
+It is thus guaranteed that this object will be notified only after all
+internal transitions have ended.

 ## Controller object

 The FDA logic and state are isolated.
 The developer supplies a custom FDA controller object when the `Session` is
 created.
-The `controller` object contains per session data, like for example the cards dealt in game, the authorization credentials,
+The `controller` object contains per session data, like for example the cards dealt in a game, the authorization credentials,
 or any other Session specific information.
 It also has callback functions for FDA specific hook points like
 entering/exiting a `State` or executing a `Transition`.